fbpx

 There were several ruins along the way.
 Willochra (means “flooded creek with green bushes”) was one such siding – a focal point for supplies to be delivered and produce to be transported to market in Adelaide.
 These places were once a hive of activity, but now Willochra is just a flooded creek with green bushes, a few haunting dead trees and a monument to mark the site

 Historically, Quorn is one of South Australia’s most important railway towns; a major stop on the Old Ghan and later the trans-continental (west-east) railway also passed through.
 Looking around all the old buildings, it is easy to see why several directors chose Quorn as a movie set.
-Films such as Gallipolli, Sunday Too Far Away, The Water Diviner and The Shiralee all feature scenes filmed in Quorn.
+Films such as Gallipoli, Sunday Too Far Away, The Water Diviner and The Shiralee all feature scenes filmed in Quorn.

 The old Ghan siding at Quorn – with some old advertising billboards